BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Fiji to avoid the crowds and still get great weather?
+When is the absolute best time to visit Fiji to avoid crowds and still get great weather?

-What's the deal with 'Bula!' and other Fijian greetings?
+What's the deal with 'Bula' and other Fijian greetings?
 Do I really need to learn them?

 What is the cheapest month to visit Fiji?